01-edu/public/subjects/netfix/README.md

   - username
   - field of work

 > Each user should have a unique email and username.
-So while registering a user should be alerted if the email and/or username are already being used.
+So while registering a user should be alerted if the email and/or username has already been registered.

-Every user should have his own profile page in which should be present their information (apart from the password, obviously) and, in case of a customer, all previous requested services.
-In case of a company profile, along with all their information, should also be present the services provided by it.
+Every user should have his own profile page in which their information should be displayed (apart from the password, obviously).
+And, in case the user is a customer, all previous requested services have to be displayed as well.
+In case of a company profile, along with all their information, should also be present the services it provides.

-The field of work in the companies will restrict the kind of services it can provide.
-The field of work should only accept these values:
+The `field of work` attribute in the companies will restrict the kind of services it can provide.
+The `field of work` attribute should only accept these values:

 - Air Conditioner
 - All in One